-AWS CloudWatch metrics for global services such as AWS S3 or AWS Billing are only availble in the us-east-1 region.
+AWS CloudWatch metrics for global services, such AWS Billing, are only availble in the us-east-1 region.
 Make sure there's an active CloudWatch metric stream configured in that region.

 Check our documentation on how current cloud integrations metrics map to the new metric naming.

-All metrics coming from the metric stream will have these attributes:
+All metrics coming from the metric stream have these attributes:

 collector.name = 'cloudwatch-metric-streams'.